 - Services 16/16A, X5 and X15 will run normal routes into Durham Bus Station, then when leaving, divert left to North Road and ahead at roundabout under viaduct towards County Hall.

-- Services 20 & X20 will run normal route to Durham Bus Station, but will depart left to North Road, right at roundabout to Castle Chare and ahead at Millburngate roundabout to Millburngate Bridge and so on.
+- Services 20 and X20 will run normal route to Durham Bus Station, but will depart left to North Road, right at roundabout to Castle Chare and ahead at Millburngate roundabout to Millburngate Bridge and so on.

 - Service X21 (evenings) will run normal route from Bishop Auckland via Elvet to Durham Bus Station, but from Chester-le-Street towards Bishop Auckland will operate normal route to Durham Bus Station, but will depart left to North Road, right at roundabout to Castle Chare and ahead at Millburngate roundabout to Millburngate Bridge and Leazes Bowl, then normal through Elvet.